RAS-University/robotic-courses/docs/mathematical-foundation.md

 - **Calculus**: Used extensively for analyzing dynamics, motion planning, and control.

 - **Probability and Statistics**: Critical for interpreting sensor data, uncertainty modeling, and robotics perception.

+- **Optimization**: Important for control strategies, path planning, and decision-making in robotics.
+You can find a brief introduction to optimization in the [Optimization chapter](optimization).

 This section provides brief overviews and key concepts from these mathematical fields to refresh your knowledge and support your learning experience.